moneroexamples/lmdbcpp-monero/README.md

 about 12GB!

-Once the database is constructed, the `xmrlmdbcpp` will run in a loop, with 60s breaks, to keep updating itself new new blocks in the blockchain.
+Once the database is constructed, the `xmrlmdbcpp` will run in a loop, with 60s breaks, to keep updating itself as new blocks are added to the Monero blockchain.

 By default, the custom lmdb database will be located in `~/.bitmonero/lmdb2` folder.